Measure Twice, Cut Once: A Semantic-Oriented Approach to Video Temporal Localization with Video LLMs: Experiments

+\textbf{Sufficient negative samples matter in $\cL_{\text{ST}}$.} We now discuss the observation that adding a ``symmetric" loss term with $p(\mathbf{s}_i|\vh_t)$ for $\cL_{\text{ST}}$ (\cref{eq:st}) led to performance drops, as mentioned in \cref{sec:st_grounding}.
+In $p(\vh_t|\mathbf{s}_i)$ (\cref{eq:cond}), $\vh_t$ is a \emph{frame}-level feature and $\mathbf{s}_i$ is intended to capture a \emph{segment}.
+Taking the softmax over frames involves significantly more terms in the summation of \cref{eq:cond} than taking it over the structural tokens, \eg, 100 frames might correspond to only 3 structural tokens.
+Thus, the losses over $p(\vh_t|\mathbf{s}_i)$ and $p(\mathbf{s}_i|\vh_t)$ are not ``symmetric'' in terms of the softmax.
+Fewer terms in the denominator of \cref{eq:cond} imply fewer negative samples in \cref{eq:st}, which could negatively affect contrastive learning \citep{he2020momentum}, as shown in \cref{tab:loss_terms} (row 2).
+To highlight the influence of negative samples, we replace the frame-level features in $p(\vh_t|\mathbf{s}_i)$ with segment-level features by using $p(\vh^{seg}_i|\mathbf{s}_i)$, where $\vh^{\text{seg}}_i=\frac{1}{t^{e}_{i} - t^{s}_{i}}\sum^{t^{e}_i}_{t=t^{s}_i}\vh_t$.
+This leads to significantly fewer negative samples and drastically reduces performance (row 3-4).

-\textbf{Boundary-centric methods fail to leverage query-focused captioning.} As shown in \cref{tab:qfc_boundary}, boundary-centric methods that focus solely on generating numeric timestamps cannot exploit the rich semantic cues contained in the query-focused captions.
-In contrast, the structural tokens of MeCo effectively leverage this detailed information to enhance performance in both localization and complex reasoning.
-Therefore, the success of MeCo demonstrates that discriminative and generative learning can interact effectively to facilitate temporal localization tasks.
+\textbf{Boundary-centric methods fail to leverage query-focused captioning.} As shown in \cref{tab:qfc_boundary}, various methods that focus solely on boundary timestamp generation fail to exploit the rich semantic cues provided by QFC.
+While the former focuses on phase-in and phase-out changes, the latter emphasizes the most relevant semantic cues.
+In contrast, MeCo's structural tokens effectively leverage this detailed semantic information to enhance performance.

-\textbf{Qualitative analysis.} As shown in the \cref{fig:qual}, MeCo can generate detailed query-focused captions and accurately localize the event segments in both single-event and multi-event segments.
-However, it is also observable that there is still much room for improvement.
+\textbf{Qualitative analysis.} As shown in \cref{fig:qual}, MeCo can generate detailed query-focused captions and accurately localize event segments in both single-event and multi-event scenarios.
+However, there remains considerable room for improvement as there still exist predicted windows that are prominently off from the ground-truth.
+We provide the visualization of failure cases in Appendix \cref{ap_sec:failure}.